Tantra Yoga Explained: A Beginner’s Guide To Tantric Philosophy & Practice

 In Tantra, this does not necessarily have to be an audible sound, such as when we chant mantras or sing to devotional music, but can also be the visualization or mental repetition of the sound through mantra meditation.

-The main difference between tantra yoga and other forms of yoga is primarily the focus around ritual and the worship or invocation of deities.
+The main difference between Tantra yoga and other forms of yoga is primarily the focus around ritual and the worship or invocation of deities.

-Fundamental teachings in tantra view the creation, preservation and transformation of the entire universe (macrocosm) tied to two forces; Shiva and Shakti.
+Fundamental teachings in Tantra view the creation, preservation and transformation of the entire universe (macrocosm) tied to two forces; Shiva and Shakti.

 Tantra considers Shiva to be the consciousness or knowledge, whilst Shakti is the energy or force behind this – the manifestation of action.